OkidNorbert/FarmBot/arduino/README.md

 # Arduino Robotic Arm Controller
 ## AI Tomato Sorter - Arduino Firmware

-This Arduino code controls a 3-DOF robotic arm for automatic tomato sorting.
-It receives commands from a Raspberry Pi and executes precise movements to pick and sort tomatoes based on AI classification.
+This Arduino code controls a 5-DOF robotic arm for automatic tomato sorting.
+It receives commands from a Raspberry Pi and executes precise movements to pick and sort tomatoes based on AI classification, including automatic distance compensation with an ultrasonic sensor.

 ## 🤖 Hardware Requirements